 Carol Yan, M.D.: Dr. Yan's research focuses on olfactory dysfunction as its related to sinonasal disease, viral infections, and aging.
 She is studying the cellular and molecular mechanisms involved in post-infectious smell loss using animal models and human nasal tissue.
 Dr. Yan is also interested in studying the genetics of age-related smell loss with its widespread presence in our aging population and its association with neurodegenerative diseases.
 Her translational research is paired with her clinical research which investigates patient outcomes of olfactory dysfunction using validated smell testing in our Rhinology clinic.
 Dr. Yan is also conducting novel therapeutic clinical trials in patients with prolonged smell loss; she most welcomes any opportunity to collaborate with other researchers, clinicians, and students in any of these projects.

 Sun-Mi Choi, M.D., Ph.D.: Dr. Choi's research is focused on delineating the role of Staphylococcus aureus in the pathogenesis of chronic rhinosinusitis.
-One hypothesis she has to test is that S. aureus stimulates nasal epithelial production of Reg3γ, which seeks to targets Gram+ bacteria by binding the peptidoglycan layer, along with allergy-associated cytokine thymic stromal lymphopoietin (TSLP) and IL-33 that cause hyperproduction of mucins Muc5B and Muc5Ac and a chronic inflammatory state involving neutrophils and aberrantly activated T cells.
+One hypothesis she has tested is that S. aureus stimulates nasal epithelial production of Reg3γ, which seeks to targets Gram+ bacteria by binding the peptidoglycan layer, along with allergy-associated cytokine thymic stromal lymphopoietin (TSLP) and IL-33 that cause hyperproduction of mucins Muc5B and Muc5Ac and a chronic inflammatory state involving neutrophils and aberrantly activated T cells.
 She is supported by the UCSD K12 Biomedical Scientist Career Development Program in Glycosciences.

 Broide Laboratory: Dr. David Broide is a Professor of Medicine at the University of California San Diego.
 He is the author of over 160 publications related to mechanisms of asthma results of which have been published in Proceedings of the National Academy of Sciences, New England Journal of Medicine, Journal of Clinical Investigation, Journal of Immunology, and Nature Reviews Drug Discovery.
 His basic and translational research program focusing on asthma has been funded by the National Institutes of Health for over 25 years.
 Dr. Broide is currently the recipient of an NIH MERIT award, and is principal investigator on several NIH RO1 grants, an NIH Asthma and Allergic Disease Center program project grant, and an NIH T32 training grant in molecular mechanisms of allergic inflammation.